Implementing Object-Oriented Programming in C

 Circle("Moon", r=2.00)

-Through the unified shape_area() and shape_draw() interfaces, each call routes to the correct concrete implementation—this is runtime polymorphism, and it is exactly the same as the underlying mechanism of C++ virtual functions.
-The memory layout comparison looks like this:
+area = 12.57We call the unified shape_area() and shape_draw() interfaces, and each call correctly dispatches to the specific implementation.
+This is runtime polymorphism, and the underlying mechanism is exactly the same as C++ virtual functions.
+The memory layout comparison is shown below:

-Step 5 — Interfaces via Function Pointer Tables
+Step 5 — Implementing Interfaces with Function Pointer Tables

-Inheritance solves code reuse, but sometimes we need a more loosely coupled relationship—interfaces.
-C has no interface concept, but we can simulate one using a pure function pointer struct.
+Inheritance solves code reuse, but sometimes we need a looser coupling relationship—interfaces.
+C has no concept of interfaces, but we can simulate them using pure function pointer structs.
 The difference from a vtable is that an interface contains no data members; it only defines behavioral contracts.

 Multiple Interface Implementation and the Offset Trap

-A type can implement multiple interfaces simultaneously by nesting multiple interface structs.
-But there's a major pitfall here:
+A single type can implement multiple interfaces by nesting multiple interface structs.
+However, there is a major pitfall here:

 typedef struct Drawable {